 What Is a Vasectomy?

-A vasectomy is a small operation a man gets to prevent pregnancy.
+A vasectomy is a small operation to prevent pregnancy.
 It blocks sperm from getting to your semen when you ejaculate.
-With no sperm entering the woman, they won’t get pregnant.
+With no sperm leaving your body, you can’t get someone pregnant.
 You can still have an orgasm and ejaculate.

 Your doctor can do your vasectomy, a routine procedure that takes about 30 minutes, in their office.
 You'll go home afterward.
 Your doctor may call it male sterilization.
 Your friends might refer to it as “the snip” or “getting snipped.”